philiprobertovich/mr-robogers-neighborhood/README.md

 Test: "It should return an array that counts up to the user's inputted value, and if one of the values of the array element is equal to 1, it will change that value to 'Beep!'."
 Code: beepBoop(1);
 Expected Output: [0,'Beep!']

 Test: "It should return an array that counts up to the user's inputted value, and if one of the values of the array element is equal to 1, it will change that value to 'Beep!'.
 If one of the values is equal to 2, it will change that value to 'Boop!'."
 Code: beepBoop(2);
 Expected Output: [0,'Beep!', 'Boop!']

-I mean I modified this and I want to commit this!!!!
+Test: "It should return an array that counts up to the user's inputted value, and if one of the values of the array element is equal to 1, it will change that value to 'Beep!'.
+If one of the values is equal to 2, it will change that value to 'Boop!'.
+If one of the values is 3, it will change the value to 'Won't you be my neighbor?'."
+Code: beepBoop(3);
+Expected Output: [0,'Beep!', 'Boop!', 'Won't you be my neighbor?']